Bruno Chalkiadakis: PAS Giannina

 In July 2017, Bruno Chalkiadakis returned to Greece and signed a contract with Superleague club PAS Giannina for a duration of 3 years.
 On 18 September 2017, he scored his first goal for the club in a 1−1 home draw game against his former club Panionios.
 On 14 October 2017, he scored during a 3−1 home Superleague win game against Platanias.
 He finished the season with 3 goals and 4 assists in 31 club appearances in both League and Cup competitions.
 In June 2018, Chalkiadakis was released from his contract with PAS Giannina on mutual consent.

 Hermannstadt

 On 5 July 2018, Bruno Chalkiadakis signed with Romanian club Hermannstadt based in the city of Sibiu, playing in the Liga I, for 2 years for an undisclosed fee.

 Santorini 2020

 In October 2020, Bruno Chalkiadakis signed for AE Santorini 2020.

 Agrotikos Asteras

-In February 2022, Bruno Chalkiadakis returned to the Greek League signing a contract with Agrotikos Asteras.
+In February 2022, Bruno Chalkiadakis returned to the Greek League, signing a contract with Agrotikos Asteras.

 International career

-Having acquired Greek citizenship, Bruno Chalkiadakis is eligible to play for the Greece national football team and was actually called up in the Greece national under-19 football team pre-selection for the 2012 Qatar Youth International Tournament along with team-mate Andreas Bouchalakis, before suffering an anterior cruciate ligament injury during a post-season Ergotelis friendly, which eventually kept him out of the tournament.
+Having acquired Greek citizenship, Bruno Chalkiadakis is eligible to play for Greece and was actually called up in their U19 pre-selection for the 2012 Qatar Youth International Tournament along with team-mate Andreas Bouchalakis, before suffering an anterior cruciate ligament injury during a post-season Ergotelis friendly, which eventually kept him out of the tournament.